Star formation and molecular gas properties of post-starburst galaxies: Results

-In figure \ref{f:SFR_versus_m} we show SFR versus stellar mass for post-starburst galaxy candidates, where the left panel shows the optical SFR and the right panel the far-infrared SFR.
-For comparison, we present the xCOLD GASS emission line galaxies, where we use the SFRs reported in their catalog, which are based on a combination of ultraviolet and mid-infrared photometry (\citealt{janowiecki17}).
-We verified that the reported SFRs are consistent with those we obtained using IRAS far-infrared observations.
+In Figure \ref{f:SFR_versus_m} we show the SFR versus stellar mass for post-starburst galaxy candidates, where the left panel shows the optical SFR and the right panel the far-infrared SFR.
+For comparison, the contours show all SDSS galaxies at $z \leq 0.15$, where the SFR and stellar mass were extracted from the MPA-JHU catalog, similarly to the post-starbursts.
 We also present the sample of luminous and ultraluminous infrared galaxies by \citet{u12}, where the SFRs and stellar masses were estimated using radio to X-ray SED fits.
-According to figure \ref{f:SFR_versus_m}, the optically-based SFRs place most of the post-starburst candidates on or below the star-forming main sequence, with roughly half of the sources being one order of magnitude below it.
-However, the far-infrared observations place many of the galaxies above the star-forming main sequence, with some of the systems showing SFRs which are comparable to those of (ultra)luminous infrared galaxies.
-Figure \ref{f:SFR_versus_m} also suggests that the galaxies in the different post-starburst samples have different SFR properties, with the objects from \citet{alatalo16b} showing the largest SFRs, followed by our sources, the \citet{yesuf17} sources, and finally the \citet{french15} sources.
-This is in line with \citet{baron22}, where we found that post-starburst candidates with more luminous emission lines are more likely to be found above the main sequence (see additional details there).
+Since in this case the SFRs and stellar masses were derived using other methods, one cannot directly compare between the post-starbursts and the (ultra)luminous infrared galaxies.
+Nevertheless, we use them to mark the region in the SFR-stellar mass plane occupied by extreme starburst systems.
+Using the \citet{whitaker12} star-forming main sequence as a reference, figure \ref{f:SFR_versus_m} qualitatively suggests that optical observations place post-starburst galaxies on or below the star-forming main sequence.
+On the other hand, far-infrared SFRs place many systems $>0.3$ dex above the star-forming main sequence, with some galaxies showing SFRs which are comparable to those of (ultra)luminous infrared galaxies.

-In figure \ref{f:Delta_MS_versus_pb_age} we show the location of the galaxy with respect to the star-forming main sequence, $\mathrm{\Delta(MS)}$, as a function of the optical post-burst age. $\mathrm{\Delta(MS)}$ was estimated using far-infrared SFRs, assuming the \citet{whitaker12} star-forming main sequence.
+In Figure \ref{f:Delta_MS_versus_pb_age} we show the location of the galaxy with respect to the star-forming main sequence, $\mathrm{\Delta(MS)}$, as a function of the optical post-burst age. $\mathrm{\Delta(MS)}$ was estimated using far-infrared SFRs, assuming the \citet{whitaker12} star-forming main sequence.
 The post-burst age was estimated from stellar population synthesis modeling of the optical spectra.
-Figure \ref{f:Delta_MS_versus_pb_age} shows a significant scatter, with, for example, systems with post-burst ages of 200 Myrs showing SFRs 1 dex above and 1 dex below the main sequence.
-This suggests that the optical post-burst age does not trace the obscured star formation in the system, and cannot be used to accurately determine the age of the starburst.
+Figure \ref{f:Delta_MS_versus_pb_age} shows a weak decreasing trend (generalized Kendall's $\tau=-0.22$ and p-value of 0.002) with significant scatter, with, for example, systems with post-burst ages of 200 Myrs showing SFRs 1 dex above and 1 dex below the main sequence.
+Therefore, we do not find strong evidence that the far-infrared and optical trace the same stellar population.